Skip to main content

 You should only go to the emergency department for life-threatening emergencies such as loss of consciousness, a very serious state of confusion, persistent severe chest pain or breathing difficulties.

-Did you know that our emergency department is just one of the urgent care services in the city?
+Our emergency department is just one of the urgent care services available

 There are a variety of other local health services available and selecting the right one will help you feel better faster.

-Southampton residents can also use the local services section of Southampton City Clinical Commissioning Group's website to find out when it's appropriate to come to the emergency department and what alternative services are available.
+Southampton residents can use the local services section of Hants and IoW Integrated Care System website to find out when it's appropriate to come to the emergency department and what alternative services are available.
 You can also get further information about your local NHS primary care services such as GPs and out-of-hours treatment.

 For any further information about your local NHS primary care services such as GPs and out-of-hours treatment, please visit the NHS website.